In my search for healing, I arrived at a point where I admitted to myself that I feel broken.

 We added additional care, which we believed, would support her, and when we did she almost immediately woke up from her near-coma.
 This in itself was a very big lesson for all of us, but it made some doctors very uncomfortable.

 Now, my people and the nurses believed she could make it and breathe without the breathing machine but the same doctors were very much against it.
 So I prayed for her strength and success.
 I stood in the barren room alone and I could not bear the pain and the tension I felt.

 I started to sing.
 I don’t know what I sang but it came from the bottom of me, I sang because that was the only way I could continue breathing, I sang with tears and in prayer, and for the first time I became one with my voice.
 I didn’t think about other people, I sang my heart out to save her and myself until they called to tell me my daughter made it.

-Later I realized that singing too, is sacred and it is a pity to human powerful spirit to use it just for entertainment.
+Later I realized that singing too, is sacred and it is a pity for a human powerful spirit to use it just for entertainment.

 Since then I renewed my commitment to my inner truth and I wish that everything I do will be with meaning and honesty.
 I want to live my daily life and do my work as a performing artist and a writer in sacred.